Brown's keeper gives No. 11 Oregon 31-24 win over Fresno St.

 AP Sports Writer

-Oregon jumped to a 21-6 lead, but Fresno State scored three unanswered touchdowns to tie the game midway through the third quarter, then took the lead early in the fourth on Abraham Montano’s field goal.
+The performance was somewhat concerning given the Ducks face No. 4 Ohio State next weekend.

-A fumble recovery gave Oregon the ball at the Fresno State 32, but the Ducks settled for Camden Lewis’ 25-yard field goal to tie it before Brown’s go-ahead touchdown.
+“In order for us to go where we need to go, we have to be firing on all cylinders, which we weren’t today.
+And that was obvious,” Brown said.
+“We’re going to see it on the tape, fix what we need to we need to fix and move on and progress from it.”

-Brown threw for 172 yards and a touchdown while running for 62 yards and the game-winner.
+Brown threw for 172 yards and a touchdown while running for 62 yards and the winner.
 It was Oregon’s 17th straight home-opening victory.

 Brown, a sixth-year senior, transferred to Oregon last year from Boston College but was backup to Tyler Shough until getting playing time in the Pac-12 title game and the Fiesta Bowl.
 Shough transferred to Texas Tech in the offseason.